 5. You learn to understand people from varying backgrounds.

-When you study abroad, you’re no longer on home turf.
+When you do a bachelor degree abroad, you’re no longer on home turf.
 You are the foreigner, so you have to reach out to make friends.
 Usually, universities abroad have very diverse student bodies with international students from many different countries.
 If you study in one of your home country’s universities, you may be tempted to just hang out with other locals.
 But during university abroad programs, you can develop friendships with students from parts of the world you may have never heard about.

 When you’re friends with people from diverse backgrounds, you become more open and tolerant of social, ethnic, national, even religious differences and the world becomes a less scary (and different seeming) place.